 When our emotional health is in a bad state, so is our level of self-esteem.
 We have to slow down and deal with what is troubling us, so that we can enjoy the simple joy of being happy and at peace with ourselves. — Jess C. Scott

-When you’re able to monitor the unpleasant feelings, you can take actions to feel happy, calm and confident.
+When you’re able to monitor the unpleasant feelings, you can take action to feel happy, calm, and confident.

 A lot of times, we depend on outside events to bring us joy, peace, and confidence.
 While it’s good to celebrate positive events in life, if you keep depending on these events, you’ll find yourself sad, bored, depressed, angry, upset, annoyed, etc. in your default state.

 With high emotional intelligence, you can switch your default state because of your ability to regulate emotions.
 Through mindfulness and taking the right actions, you can become focused, relaxed, happy, confident, and enthusiastic on command.

 For the sake of simplicity, let’s explore the Mixed Model which was introduced by Daniel Goleman, who is also the author of the book Emotional Intelligence: Why It Can Matter More Than IQ.